tethysplatform/tethys/docs/installation/production/configuration/basic/nginx.rst

 1. Obtain an SSL Certificate

     An SSL certificate can be `self-signed <https://linuxize.com/post/creating-a-self-signed-ssl-certificate/>`_ for testing but should be purchased from a Certificate Authority for a production installation.
 Some of the top certificate authorities include: Digicert, VertiSign, GeoTrust, Comodo, Thawte, GoDaddy, and Nework Solutions.
-If your instance of Tethys Platform is part of a larger organization, contact your IT department to determine if an agreement with one of these authorities already exists.
+If your instance of Tethys Portal is part of a larger organization, contact your IT department to determine if an agreement with one of these authorities already exists.

 2. Modify NGINX Configuration